dabreegster/route_snapper/route-snapper/pkg/README.md

     - A numeric `undo_length`
 - `toggleSnapMode` attempts to switch between snapping and freehand drawing.
 It may not succeed.
 - `addSnappedWaypoint` adds a new waypoint to the end of the route, snapping to the nearest node.
 It's useful for clients to hook up a geocoder and add a point by address.
 Unsupported in area mode.
+- `debugSnappableNodes` returns a FeatureCollection of Points with no properties, for showing the user all snappable nodes

 ### MapLibre gotchas